0kravets/boolean-strings-library/README.md

 `site:coderwall.com "Java Developer”`

 I would recommend adding the additional word **profile** to exclude all the forum conversation threads and see profile pages. <br>
-Plus, I wouldn't use any keywords for "developer, development, developing, etc." as it really decreases the amount of results, and to be honest, this is a platform for coders, programmers, and developers, we know that in advance. <br>
+Plus, I wouldn't use any keywords for "developer, development, developing, etc." as it really decreases the number of results, and to be honest, this is a platform for coders, programmers, and developers, we know that in advance. <br>

 `site:coderwall.com profile Node.js`